Soc - Bachelor of Science (BSc) in Business Administration and Sociology

 Prerequisites for registering for the exam – compulsory activities

-5A.The following courses have compulsory assignments or requirements about active class participation, see section 13.
+5A.The following courses have compulsory assignments or other compulsory activities, see section 13.
 Further specifications and regulations are listed in the relevant course description in the online course catalogue, see the below link(s).